idaholab/blackbear/doc/content/source/materials/ConcreteASREigenstrain.md

 The `ConcreteASREigenstrain` model computes the ASR reaction extent $\xi$, and stores it in a property named `ASR_extent`.
 It also computes an eigenstrain tensor that is used to modify the strain tensor.
 The loss of mechanical properties due to ASR can be represented with the [ConcreteASRMicrocrackingDamage](ConcreteASRMicrocrackingDamage.md) model or the [ConcreteExpansionMicrocrackingDamage](ConcreteExpansionMicrocrackingDamage.md) model, provided that the stress is computed with [ComputeDamageStress](ComputeDamageStress.md).

+!alert note
+This model requires the model's time units to be in seconds.
+The units for the parameters for this model are as documented for those speicific parameters.
+In some cases, time-related parameters have other units than seconds.

 !syntax parameters /Materials/ConcreteASREigenstrain

 !syntax inputs /Materials/ConcreteASREigenstrain